prantlf/zigup/README.md

       help                 print usage instructions for this tool version              print the version of this tool

+You can enter just `MAJ` or `MAJ.MIN` as `<version>`, instead of the full `MAJ.MIN.PAT`.
+When using the `install` or `use` tasks, the *most* recent full version that starts by the entered partial version will be picked.
+When using the `uninstall` task, the *least* recent full version that starts by the entered partial version will be picked.

 ## Debugging

 If you enable `bash` debugging, every line of the script will be printed on the console.
 You'll be able to see values of local variables and follow the script execution: